naveen-ds-stack/Retail-Revenue-Loyalty-Segmentation/README.md

     └── power_bi_dashboard.png
 ```

+---

 ## How to Run

-### Python Analysis
+**Python Analysis**
-1. Open `customer_shopping_python.ipynb` in Jupyter Notebook or VS Code.
+1. Open `customer_shopping_behavior_analysis.ipynb` in Jupyter Notebook or VS Code
-2. Update the dataset file path if needed, because the notebook currently references a local CSV path.
+2. Update the CSV file path to your local data directory
-3. Run the notebook cells in sequence to reproduce preprocessing and feature engineering steps.
+3. Run all cells in sequence to reproduce cleaning and feature engineering

-### SQL Analysis
+**SQL Analysis**
-1. Create the target database and customer table structure in PostgreSQL or a compatible SQL environment.
+1. Create the database and customer table in PostgreSQL
-2. Load the cleaned dataset into the database.
+2. Load the cleaned dataset exported from the Python notebook
-3. Run the queries from `customer_shopping_sql_queries.sql` to reproduce the business analysis.
+3. Run queries from `customer_shopping_behavior_sql_queries.sql`

+**Power BI Dashboard**
-### Power BI Dashboard
+1. Open `customer_shopping_behavior_dashboard.pbix` in Power BI Desktop
-1. Import the cleaned dataset or connect Power BI to the PostgreSQL database used in the project.
-2. Recreate visuals for KPIs, category-level revenue, sales patterns, subscription split, and age-group performance.
-3. Add slicers for subscription status, gender, category, and shipping type to make the dashboard interactive.

-## Resume-Ready Summary

-This project demonstrates a complete analytics workflow: cleaning customer purchase data in Python, transforming and loading it into PostgreSQL, answering business questions with SQL, and building a Power BI dashboard for executive-friendly reporting.

-## License

-This project is intended for portfolio and educational use.
+2. Connect to your PostgreSQL database or import the cleaned CSV directly